The E. M. Viquesney "Spirit of the American Doughboy" Database

 (followed by 16 names)

-The Doughboy was originally dedicated and unveiled at Allingham Park on Yamparika Street on December 5, 1926.
-A crowd of over 3,000 people attended the ceremonies.
-The statue was moved to Courthouse Square in 1994.
-The Doughboy stands to the left of a small cannon and a Confederate memorial.
+The Doughboy was originally placed on the courthouse lawn on Dec.
+5, 1926, and unveiled on Dec.
+14. A crowd of over 3,000 people attended the ceremonies.
+The sculpture and another statue, the “Temperance Lady,” were moved to Allingham Park in 1927 during construction of a new courthouse.The Doughboy was moved back to its current location at Courthouse Square in 1994.
+It stands to the left of a small cannon and a Confederate memorial.

-The story goes that as the move to the courthouse began, workers found bird nests in the arms of the statue, and when the stabilizer rod holding the sculpture was cut with a blowtorch, the nests caught fire and smoke came out of every hole in the statue, some of which were apparently bullet holes from vandals using the statue as target practice.
+The story goes that as the move back to the new courthouse began, workers found bird nests in the arms of the statue, and when the stabilizer rod holding the sculpture was cut with a blowtorch, the nests caught fire and smoke came out of every hole in the statue, some of which were apparently bullet holes from vandals using the statue as target practice.
 There was also a time capsule inside the statue containing documents, but due to water damage they were unreadable.

 In May, 2010, Vernon resident Larry Souza formed a restoration committee for the statue; Jack Stevens of Iowa Park did the repairs, which included the replacement of the left hand, rifle and bayonet, which were formerly missing since sometime after 1942.
 Charlie Jones added lettering to the monument.
 The Main Street side features The American's Creed by William Tyler Page, adopted in 1918.
 The Pledge of Allegiance is on the side facing Wilbarger Street, and the back panel honors Gold Star mothers with bronze stars attached to the base.
 The base of the statue has information on the sculptor, the official name, and information on the original dedication.